singularian/mdencode/docs/EXAMPLES.md

 ### Example 2

 This is another mdzip example with the sha512_224. mdzip and mdunzip can use different signatures for encoding and decoding.
+This decodes a 13 byte file with a 13 byte block.

 ```
 trinity@zion:~/projects/src/github.com/singularian/mdencode/code/decode$ ./random.sh 13 00000001 13 64 16